 The Scottish Government defines Hate Crime as crime committed against a person or property that is motivated by ‘malice or ill-will towards an identifiable social group’.

-It is likely that you are a victim of a hate crime if you believe that someone has targeted you because of their prejudice against an aspect of your identity.
+You can be a victim of a hate crime if you believe that someone has targeted you because of their prejudice against certain characteristics.

-In Scotland, the law recognises hate crimes as crimes motivated by prejudice based on:
+In Scotland, the law currently recognises hate crimes as crimes motivated by prejudice based on:

 - sexual orientation